Calculated state-of-the art results for solvation and ionization energies of thousands of organic molecules relevant to battery design: Data overview

-We plot distributions of solvation energies $\Esolv$ in water, pentane, and acetonitrile (chosen as the most and the least polar solvents, and the solvent whose dielectric constant is closest to the middle between the ones of water and pentane) along with total energy $\Etot$ (values behind the \jsonkeyword{ENERGY} keyword) in Figure~\ref{fig:QM9IPEA_distributions}, with the lowest and highest values of these quantities presented separately in Tables~\ref{tab:SolQuest_extrema_solvation} and~\ref{tab:SolQuest_extrema_total_energy}.
-As expected, for solvation energy values tend to become more spread out as the polarity of the solvent increases.
-We also see that of the among the four subsets of SolQuest's molecules EGP molecules were the most diverse in terms of distribution of both $\Esolv$ and $\Etot$.
-Tables~\ref{tab:SolQuest_extrema_solvation} and~\ref{tab:SolQuest_extrema_total_energy} indicate presence of outliers for which COSMO-RS calculations seemingly broke down, yielding unreasonable solvation energy values; we decided to not exclude such points from the dataset and leave it up to the end user to decide whether they are useful.
+We plot distributions of solvation energies $\Esolv$ in water, pentane, and acetonitrile (chosen as the most and the least polar solvents, and the solvent whose dielectric constant is closest to the middle between the ones of water and pentane) along with total energy $\Etot$ (values behind the \jsonkeyword{ENERGY} keyword) in Figure~\ref{fig:SolQuest_distributions}.
+As expected, solvation energy values tend to become more spread out as the polarity of the solvent increases.
+We also see that among the four subsets of SolQuest's molecules EGP molecules were the most diverse in terms of distribution of both $\Esolv$ and $\Etot$.
+The minimum and maximum calculated solvation energies (full information about them presented in Supplementary Data) indicate presence of outliers for which COSMO-RS calculations seemingly broke down, yielding unreasonable solvation energies; we decided to not exclude such points from the dataset and leave it up to the end user to decide whether they are useful.